Skip to main content

 3. Submit LLC Public Records Filing

-To legally form your LLC, you have to file a Public Records Filing for New Business Entity to the New Jersey Department of Revenue.
+To legally form your LLC, you have to file a Public Records Filing for New Business Entity to the New Jersey Division of Revenue.
 Corporations and limited partnerships also use this form, so you don’t have to fill out every single field.
 Submit the form online, by mail, or by fax.

 Note: All of the information on this form will become part of the public record.